 Manufacturer: Black Diamond

-Overall we really like the Distance Carbon Z. The pole is great for light usage on day hikes or trail backpacking as it can be stored and deployed almost instantly when needed.
+Overall we really like the Black Diamond Distance Z. The pole is great for light usage on day hikes or trail backpacking as it can be stored and deployed almost instantly when needed.

 We found it bridged the gap between the heavier and more robust Alpine FLZ and the top-of-the-range Alpine Carbon Cork, both in terms of performance and price.